All Episodes

 There's nothing funny about the woman.

-There's nothing hip except her hips.
+There's nothing hip, except her hips.

 There's nothing cool.

-She gets automatically included in that simply because she's a liberal Democrat.
+I don't know she gets automatically included in that simply because she's a liberal Democrat.

-If she's the youth vote, the humor vote, the comedy vote.
+I don't know why she didn't track better against Obama if she's the youth vote, the humor vote, the comedy vote.

-So there's the comedy primary, there's the humor primary, there's the pop culture primary.
+So there's the comedy primary.

 And isn't it interesting?